 Coping and support

-Finding out you have Brugada syndrome can be difficult.
-You may worry if your treatment will work or if other family members could be at risk.
-There are ways to cope with your feelings about your condition, including:
+Finding out you have Brugada syndrome may be challenging.
+You may worry about whether your treatment will work or whether other family members could be at risk.

 Preparing for an appointment